 The Wedding Planner

 First century Jewish wedding customs held that the father of the groom was in charge of the event and bore all the expense associated with the wedding and the banquet that followed.
-I’ve been told that in case of royalty or the very wealthy this often included providing a specially made garment to be worn over a guest’s regular clothing.
+I’ve been told this included providing a specially made garment for guests, to be worn over a guest’s regular clothing.
 This wedding garment was presented to the guest upon arrival and donned immediately.
-Refusal to wear it was an insult to the Father of the groom and could get a guest ejected from the festivities.
-In case of large gatherings it also served as identification to discourage uninvited guests from crashing the party.
+Refusal to wear it was an insult to the Father of the groom and could get a guest ejected from the festivities (Source: http://www.bible-history.com/biblestudy/marriage.html).

 As I said, the Parables of our Lord Jesus are earthly stories meant to explain heavenly truths.
 Each person or object is symbolic of someone or something else.
 Understanding the symbolism is crucial to discovering the lesson of the Parable.
 In fact receiving the full theological impact of a parable requires such an understanding.